 The Praxis Core Math Test is based upon a high school level of algebra and geometry.
 You are required to know the basic formulas for volume, area, perimeter, distance, and other basic geometric functions from memory.
 The majority of the PRAXIS math is set-up in a word problem format.
 If you have good word problem skills then you should do well on the PRAXIS math test.

 If you haven’t taken a math course in the past few months, be sure and familiarize yourself with the basic math concepts on the PRAXIS.
-A calculator is not allowed on the PRAXIS Math test.
+An on-screen calculator is available on the PRAXIS Math test.
 Pay close attention to decimal placement with all math problems on the PRAXIS.
 Take time to review fractions, percents, number lines, and algebraic equations.
 Be ready to solve for (x) in multiple question formats.
 Also familiarize yourself with ratios, square roots, and probability problems on the PRAXIS.

 The Math section of the PRAXIS is perhaps the most difficult for many students.
 If you haven’t been dealing with numbers recently, spend extra time solving word problems and geometric shapes.
 You will not find Trigonometry or Calculus on the PRAXIS test.
-The number of questions varies between the written (40) and computer (46) PRAXIS math version.
-You are allowed (60) minutes on the written and (75) minutes on the computer version.
+There are 56 questions on the PRAXIS math version and you are allowed 85 minutes to complete it.
 There are five answer choices for each question on the math section of the PRAXIS.

 It may help to purchase a Praxis Core study guide.
 They can offer a review of the mathematics on the PRAXIS that can be very helpful.
 Make sure that the study guide you purchase to prepare for the PRAXIS contains a review of the formulas that must be memorized for the PRAXIS math.